hugojvb/alexa-lisbon-facts/README.md

-# alexa-skill-jokes
+# alexa-skill
-Alexa skill with random jokes from the comedian Jimmy Carr
+Alexa skill with random facts about Lisbon.
+Developed based on the Alexa skills kit sdk for Java.